ga-wdi-boston/wdi_7_angular_assessment/README.md

 ### Question 6

-True of False - the following is an example of a filter
+True of False - the following is an example of a filter?

 `<ng-view></ng-view>`